NeoMutt 2025-12-11-980-ge38c27

 Wrapper for CryptModuleSpecs::smime_verify_sender()

-void crypto_module_cleanup (void)
+void crypto_module_cleanup (struct NcryptModuleData *mod_data)

 Clean up the crypto modules.